Santje09 / iStock / Getty Images Plus via Getty Images

 July 3, 2024

 Oil pulling has been around for centuries, but it’s back as a trend.
-How effective is oil pulling?
+How effective is this practice?
 What can it be used for?
 Is there enough evidence to support its use in dentistry?
 Learn more in this article.

 Vicki Cheeseman, Associate Editor